Syvash: Overview

-The Syvash nearly cuts the Crimean Peninsula off from the mainland, serving as a natural border for its autonomous republic.
+The Syvash nearly cuts the Crimean Peninsula off from the mainland, serving as a natural border between the Kherson region and the Autonomous Republic of Crimea.
 The long (110 km) and narrow (0.27–8 km) Arabat Spit runs to its east, separating it from the Sea of Azov.
 The two bodies are connected in the north at the Henichesk Strait beside the port of Henichesk.
-To its west, the isthmus of Perekop separates it from the Black Sea and connects Crimea to the mainland.
+To its west, the Isthmus of Perekop separates it from the Black Sea and connects Crimea to the mainland.

 The Syvash is extremely shallow.
 The deepest place is about 3 m, with most areas between 1/2–1 m deep.
 The bottom is covered with silt up to 5 m thick.
 Being very shallow, the waters in the Syvash heat up in the summer and produce a putrid smell.
 The wide area for evaporation also leaves the water extremely salty.
 The amount of various salts is estimated at 200 million metric tons.
 Several industrial plants harvest the mineral resources of Syvash.
 The Syvash area is a wetland of international importance.
 The shores are low, slightly sloping, swampy and salty.
 In summer, the water level of Syvash decreases significantly, revealing barren solonets soils called "syvashes" by locals.

 The Syvash is sometimes divided into the Western Syvash and Eastern Syvash.
 These are connected to each other by the Chongar Strait.

 History

-During the Russian Civil War, the Syvash became famous for a surprise crossing by the Red Army during the Perekop-Chongar Operation.
+During the Russian Civil War, the Syvash became famous for a surprise crossing by the Red Army during the Perekop-Chongar Operation in November 1920.